 Once the pictures were dry enough (about 30 minutes), I glued the outlet cover blanks to either side of the tee connectors and let the glue dry thoroughly.
 Your industrial picture frames are getting close!

 To make screwing the floor flanges into place easier, I marked and drilled pilot holes into the wooden base.

 Now it was a simple matter of threading the Tee Connectors onto the pipes and the pipes to the flanges and screwing them into place.

 The total cost for all the parts for my industrial picture frames was less than $20 (admittedly I had the glue and screws on hand).
 I think you could adapt the basic idea in a lot of different ways.

 There are hundreds of connectors available so you could make one giant stand or perhaps a metal family tree!

 As always, if you have any questions don’t hesitate to ask.
-I’d love to hear what you think about these photo frames in the comments!
+I’d love to hear what you think about these industrial picture frames in the comments!
 I’d also love it if you would visit these other ideas: